• Messages

 Generate a CA and server certificate

-The proxy terminates an inner TLS handshake using a certificate signed by a CA you control.
+The proxy terminates inner TLS using a certificate signed by a CA you control.
 Generate both:

 Back in the Console, on the tunnel detail page, click Add certificate and upload data/ca.crt (or paste its contents).
 The tunnel status flips to Active.